 Why did we choose this particular K10?
 Well, she seemed to have a bit more history than most trucks since there was a stray bullet hole in the passenger side rear B pillar that went from the inside out.
 We have no idea how it got there, but we’re pretty sure there’s a good story there, so it was going to stay as part of the restoration.
 We held a naming contest to allow one of our customers to give it a name, and that’s how she became known as Miss Fire.

 Thanks to a lot of hard work and creative know-now, this is how Miss Fire looked at the end of the project.
-Scroll down below this gallery to see all the steps that were taken to get her this way.
+Scroll down to see all the steps that were taken to get her this way.

 Part 3: Tweety Bird Yellow